apache/incubator-devlake-playground/README.md

 ## Predefined notebooks and utilities

 A notebook might offer a valuable perspective on the data not available within the capabilities of a Grafana dashboard.
-In this case, it's worthwhile to contribute this notebook to the community as a predefined notebook, e.g., `process_analysis.ipynb` (it depends on [graphviz](https://graphviz.org/) for its visualization.)
+In this case, it's worthwhile to contribute this notebook to the community as a predefined notebook, e.g., `process_analysis.ipynb` (it depends on [graphviz](https://graphviz.org/) for its visualization).

 The same goes for utility methods with, for example, predefined Pandas data transformations offering an interesting view on the data.